circlesystems/circleauth-expression/README.md

 ### 1) Download the zip file

-- Download the file ```CircleAccess.zip``` and unzip it to the root folder of ExpressionEngine.
+- Download the file ```CircleAccess.zip``` by pressing the CODE button above and selecting ```Donwload Zip```.
+Unzip it to the root folder of ExpressionEngine.
 Below is the structure of the Circle Access add-on:

 ![alt text](circle_access/images/image1.png)